Akecel/gabbro/README.md

 Before we go, we still have one more step 😉
 ### Configuration

-You will now have to create identifiers for the IGDB API that you will put in the configuration file.
+You will now have to create crendentials for the **IGDB API** that you will put in the configuration file.

 To do this, follow these steps :
 - Sign Up with [Twitch](https://dev.twitch.tv/login) for a free account.